kodanee/arch-finisher/README.md

 **Any feedback would be appreciated!**

-*Includes functionality of:
+*Includes functionality of:*
-Audio, bluetooth, network, power profile OPTIONAL firewall and fastfetch to flex that arch*
+*Audio, bluetooth, network, power profile.*
+*OPTIONAL: firewall and fastfetch to flex that arch*